wordpress-mobile/WordPress-iOS/API-Mocks/README.md

-# WordPressMocks

-Network mocking for testing the WordPress mobile apps based on [WireMock](https://wiremock.org/)
+Network mocking for testing the WordPress mobile apps based on [WireMock](https://wiremock.org/).

 ## Usage